Amy Deasismont: Success as a singer

-Deasismont is a talented live singer and doesn't lip sync in her public performances.
+Deasismont is a talented live singer and does not lip sync in her public performances.
 Her debut album included a live version of Alicia Keys' "If I Ain't Got You", which was described in a review as "sweet and impressive at the same time".
 She reached the finals in Super Troupers, where she reached the final by singing Shakira's "Underneath Your Clothes".
 She was 12 years old.
 A review in Svenska Dagbladet described her voice as fine and secure, and her record label advertised it as "shining and characteristic".